LanLou123/Webgl-Erosion/README.md

 ﻿## Terrain erosion sandbox in WebGl

+## update 7/10/2021 :
+- permanent water source is added, you can pressed ```R``` to place it, see controls for details
+- added heatmeap for velocity magnitude in debug view, mapping color goes from blue to green then to red as the velocity size increases

 ## controls :

 - press keyboard ```C``` to do terrain editions with brush, editions include : add/subtract for water and hight map for now, you can also adjust size of brush
+- press keyboard ```R``` to place permanent water source. (note : 1 . press ```R``` again to remove permanent water source, 2 . after it's placed you can see a red circle marking the location, 3 . the size and strength of permanent water is equal to the brush size and strength the moment permanent water source is placed)
 - press button ```Start/Resume``` to the right top corner to start or resume the erosion sim
 - press button ```Pause``` to pause the simulation
 - press button ```Reset``` to reset simulation and start with a new randomly generated base terrain